zewa666/RedBean_German_PorterStemmer/README.md

 - Either manually require the file or see the [RedBean instructions](http://www.redbeanphp.com/replica) for building your on RB.php file

 There are two things you can do with the plugin.
-First just get a stemmed version of a word by doing following
+First just get a stemmed version of a word by doing the following:

 ```php
    R::stem("YOUR SEARCH PHRASE");
 ```

 Note that the search phrase may consist of several words and the module will provide you the stems of each of them.
-The return value is a associative array with the original word as key and the stemmed version as value.
+The return value is an associative array with the original word as key and the stemmed version as value.

 ```php